 The response, in recent years, has been to try to control or manipulate democracy, so that stupid people will be less capable of ruining the country.
 (It does not matter, for this purpose, how one defines “stupid”: the response is similar on either side of an issue.
 It is easier to see how uneducated people are stupid on the level of the individual; but because educated people wield such power, their stupidities can be remarkably damaging to the nation as a whole.)

 This manipulation of democracy is ironic.
 The public was reluctant to entrust issues to a smallish set of knowledgeable people, however diverse in outlook, for fear that those who understood the issues would fail to render decisions in the public interest.
 Instead, the public entrusted those decisions to a smallish set of politicians, who were often not very well informed in the actual issues, but who were very good at getting people to believe in them.
 Then the servants became the masters: the politicians, supposedly chosen and kept on a short leash by an informed electorate, place the ads and tell the lies and otherwise pull the strings to make the public behave as desired.
-This becomes evident upon brief review of the advantages of incumbency: once elected, our politicians tend to be re-elected.
+This becomes evident upon brief review of the advantages of incumbency: once elected, our politicians tend to be re-elected even as the public gives them overwhelmingly negative ratings.

 As I say, the problem and its solution are simple enough.
 A decision on an issue should be made by people who understand that issue.
 That may not require a great deal of general education.
 It does tend to require a high level of knowledge and/or experience relevant to that particular issue.